 Choose healthier processed foods.

 - Read food labels.
 This is the best way to know exactly what’s in a processed food.
-Choose products without a lot of sodium, added sugars, and unhealthy fats.
+Choose products without a lot of sodium, added sugars, and saturated fats.
 Learn what to look for in the Nutrition Facts label, ingredients list and other package claims.

 - Look for the Heart-Check mark.
 The American Heart Association’s Heart-Check mark will help you find packaged foods that can be part a healthy eating pattern.
 This red and white icon on the package means the food meets specific nutrition requirements for certification.